 Whether you are shopping for food, for clothes, or any other necessities, you may notice some differences between France and your country of origin.
 Here is our ultimate guide to shopping in France!

-First things first: as soon as you step into a store, especially a smaller boutique, do not forget to greet the clerk by saying “Bonjour Monsieur/Madame."
+First things first: mind the French shopping etiquette!
+As soon as you step into a store, especially a smaller boutique, do not forget to greet the clerk by saying “Bonjour Monsieur/Madame."
 Not to do so would be considered extremely rude and set the tone for the rest of your visit.

 If the vendor is busy, on the phone or with another client, a sign of the head or a smile is acceptable.
 Don’t forget to say “Merci, au revoir” when you leave whether you purchased anything or not.